lukifer23/svg-X/README.md

 - Customizable tracing parameters
 - **Complex Image Mode** for optimizing complex geometric patterns and dense line work
 - Fully responsive UI that works on both desktop and mobile devices
-- Available on local network for access from other devices
+- **Network Mode** - Access from other devices on the local network with optimized processing
+- **Memory Optimization** - Improved handling of large images with reduced memory footprint

 ## How It Works